-This plug-in allows Stellarium to send only 'slew' ('go to') commands to the device and to receive its current position.
-It cannot issue any other commands, so users should be aware of the possibility for mount collisions and similar situations.
-(To abort a slew, you can start another one to a safe position.)
+This plug-in allows Stellarium to send 'slew' ('go to') commands to the device and to receive its current position.
+There are some scopes which additionally support 'sync' commands to be received in order to update the internal pointing model of the mount.
+Some scopes also have the ability to abort a previous slew command.
+However, users should always be aware of the possibility for mount collisions and similar situations.
+You should always make sure that a slew does not cause parts of the telescope to collide with the environment or mount itself.